trtb/rtb_argparse/README.md

 >> text oof conf1
 ```

-In addition to ArgparseConfig, the library also offers:
+In addition to `ArgparseConfig`, the library also offers:
 - parsers already defined for json and txt formats
 - new argparse.Formatter
 - "checkers" to evaluate the inputs of each argument